kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

 13. Capture screenshot of the successful docker build and also the image is being store on the dockerhub repo, save it along as part of your submission.

 14. Try accessing the app via the end point created from the CodeStar dashboard.

+## Design and proposed CI CD pipeline for StoolViriiDetect Pte Ltd COVID19 Internet of Things Project

+To detect covid19 cluster as early as possible, SG Govtech recently awarded StoolViriiDetect Pte Ltd the project to use their stool detection sensor solution in every residential area islandwide.
+The collected data should be sent to HSA for analysis twice a day via a secure cloud channel.
+Kindly proposed an end to end CI CD pipeline for this project.

+Things that the team should consider as below:-
+* Public Web App and API with map showing possible cluster
+* Private Web App with map showing possible cluster and additional info
+* Integrated with the trace together mobile app to notify users that a possible new cluster.
+(Near to realtime)
+* Live update (firmware) to all the deployed sensors
+* Name all the technological stacks in terms of DevOps and implementation on your proposal.
+* Solution must be regional within the country.
+(Areas)